go-modules-by-example/index/006_not_yet_go_module/README.md

 * has not been converted to a Go module
 * we want to use v3.3.2

-we need to `go get` that specific version, which will be retrieved as a v0.0.0 psuedo version:
+we need to `go get` that specific version, which will be retrieved as a v0.0.0 pseudo version:

 ```